Meteorological history of Hurricane Katrina: Rapid intensification and peak strength

 During the pause in Katrina's intensification on August 27, inner-core convection weakened and the storm's overall structure became more asymmetric.
 The ridge that previously kept the hurricane on a west-southwest trajectory shifted east, causing Katrina to turn due west and later west-northwest on August 28.
 This took the hurricane over the Gulf of Mexico's OHC maximum—OHC values reached 123 kJ cm^{–2} and sea temperatures of 26 C extended to a depth of 110 m—providing ample fuel for intensification.
 Following the consolidation of its new eye, Katrina underwent a second, more intense period of rapid strengthening while still continuing to grow in size.
 Within a 12-hour period, the storm's winds rose from 115 mph (185 km/h) to 165 mph (265 km/h) as it reached Category 5 hurricane status on the SSHS.
 Its central pressure fell by 32 mbar (hPa; 0.94 inHg) during the same time.
 By the latter half of August 28, Katrina's tropical storm-force and hurricane-force winds expanded to 230 mi (370 km) and 105 mi (165 km) from its center, respectively.
 The eye displayed a pronounced stadium effect at this time, with the eyewall sloping outward with height.
 As during the first rapid intensification period, lightning was observed in the eyewall.
 Throughout both lightning outbreaks, a total of 684 strikes were detected by the Los Alamos Sferic Array.
 Despite occurring over a longer duration, the electrical activity was less than what was detected in Hurricane Rita.

+Katrina at peak intensity on August 28.

 Katrina reached its peak intensity with maximum sustained winds of 175 mph (280 km/h) and a central pressure of 902 mbar (hPa; 26.63 inHg) around 18:00 UTC.
 Aircraft reconnaissance measured flight-level winds of 191 mph at the storm's peak.
 Katrina's estimated intensity was primarily based on this observation, with a 90 percent rule of thumb reduction used to calibrate for surface-level equivalence.
 Concurrent dropsonde measurements showed instantaneous surface winds up to 165 mph; however, the maximum values were not co-located with the peak flight-level winds.
 Furthermore, stepped-frequency microwave radiometer data yielded maximum surface winds of 162 mph.
 Katrina's pressure ranked as the fifth-lowest on record in the Atlantic basin and the second-lowest in the Gulf of Mexico.
 At its peak, Katrina's radius of maximum wind of 56 km was among the largest for a hurricane of its intensity.